-Learn why you delay and how to beat procrastination with micro-tasks, prioritization, delegation, and tools that make productivity the path of least resistance.
+Understand why you delay and use micro-tasks, prioritization, delegation, and tools to make productivity the path of least resistance.

 ← Back to blog